sinyjohnson/sharplife/Documentation/readme.txt

 		Usage: SpeedTestConsole -engine [engine name]
 			-engine  Optional engine name.
 If none given, then Engine1 is used.
 				Engine names are in the format EngineN where N is an integer.
-				If a given engine number does not esist, the application exists.
+				If a given engine number does not exist, the application exists.

 	SimEngine